By Emma Bonack

 It’s an easier habit to fall into than society tends to believe.
 The most defining description Nancy delivered, however, was this, “In a rational relationship, problems have solutions.
 In an abusive relationship, solutions become problems.”
 This is the key to finding domestic violence in the lives of those around you.
 Abuse can take multiple forms, not just physical.
 Nancy lists three other forms domestic violence takes on: Emotional and Verbal Abuse, Sexual Abuse, and Spiritual Abuse.
 She points out the hardest part of domestic violence is that it can make victims feel ashamed for “getting” themselves into the situation.
 It can make them feel ashamed for not being able to get themselves out of the situation.

 How You Can Help

 Nancy tells us, “What we do know is that when a person begins to think about, ‘Can I stay, should I leave?’
 We also know from statistics that our level of danger goes up.”
 The best direction our community can take to help those suffering from domestic violence around us is to be good listeners.
 It is easy to feel like friends in these situations need tough love, but Nancy reminds us, “My clients are already going through tough love.
 Dangerous love.
 What they need is compassion.”
-Listening is the key to show love and support for someone who already feels alone and crazy.
+Listening is the key to showing love and support for someone who already feels alone and crazy.
 Those suffering from domestic violence have typically had their free will taken from themselves.
-Not only do they lose their control of their lives, but they also lose pieces of themselves.
+Not only do they lose control of their lives, but they also lose pieces of themselves.
 That is why Nancy encourages us to “walk alongside them, but let them lead the way.
 Let them be in control of it.”